stephan-kohler/java-builder-pattern/README.md

 # java-builder-pattern
-To SUpport a blog post about builder patterns in Java
+To support a blog post about builder patterns in Java.